-The stores have ranged widely in size and aesthetic – 2013's activation was a clean and minimal look sited in a former West 14th street comedy club, whereas the 2011 store occupied 20,000 square feet in Conde Nast's building at 42nd and Broadway, with over 5,000 square feet of window frontage on one of the most heavily-trafficked corners in the world.
+The stores have ranged widely in size and aesthetic – 2014's activation was a clean and minimal look sited in a new event space hosted by Milk Studios, whereas the 2011 store occupied 20,000 square feet in Conde Nast's building at 42nd and Broadway, with over 5,000 square feet of window frontage on one of the most heavily-trafficked corners in the world.

 Some photos courtesy of Louis Seigal

 Installation piece for a group show at the Cohen Gallery at the Granoff Center for the Creative Arts at Brown University.